Enforced Barriers Project

 Image Description:

-A red umbrella labeled Enforced Barriers covers four systemic issues affecting Americans with disabilities: dependency from benefit cliffs, immobility from state-based services, invisibility in policy design, and insecurity from the risk of losing supports.
+A red umbrella labeled Enforced Barriers covers four systemic issues affecting Americans with disabilities: dependency from benefit cliffs, immobility from geography-based services, invisibility in policy design, and insecurity from the risk of losing supports.